JustinPinner/EDArcade/README.md

 Run ./compile.sh
 Open the ./dist/play/index.html file in a browser

+**Can I just play it now?**

+Yes, there's [a functioning build on my github.io page](https://justinpinner.github.io/ed-arcade-playable/play/) if I haven't broken it.

 **What does it do?**

 You are Commander Jameson, and you own a Cobra Mk III general-purpose ship.
 Congratulations!